(Note: The position for Ujima GIRL/GIRL+ Program Manager is open and application info here.)

 Chair of the Advisory Board for Ujima GIRL/GIRL+: Gary S. May

 Ujima GIRL/GIRL+ Program Manager: to be hired.
-(The position will be posted soon.
+(The position is open .
 If you would like to be informed when the position is posted, please fill out this form.)

 Girls participating at RoboPlay Competition.
 Mya Wright gives a keynote speech at an Annual C-STEM Conference.

-The $2.4M Ujima (Collective Work and Responsibility) Girls in a Robotics Leadership (GIRL) Project aims to address the significant challenges of inclusion and equity for Black/African American middle school and high school girls in STEM education.
-More than 2,000 Black female leaders will be nurtured through this project.
+The $2.4M Ujima (Collective Work and Responsibility) Girls in a Robotics Leadership (GIRL) Project, funded by the NSF, aims to address the significant challenges of inclusion and equity for Black/African American middle school and high school girls in STEM education.
+More than 2,000 Black girls will be nurtured through this project to lead in science, technology, engineering and mathematics (STEM) in their schools, communities and careers.
 The Ujima GIRL project uses hands-on coding and robotics as an engaging and fun vehicle for increasing positive attitudes toward STEM, and developing leadership skills for Black girls in middle school and high school through peer-mentoring with Black college female students.
 Each cohort of participants starts in a one-week summer camp, divided into two levels: Ujima GIRL Camp for middle school students and Ujima GIRL+ Camp for high school students.
 The camps emphasize peer-mentoring by providing opportunities for Black female high school (Assistant Coaches) and Black college students (Coaches) to serve as counselors and mentors to camp participants.
 Additionally, engineers, scientists, and executives from STEM industries will serve as mentors and share their experiences to broaden participants’ STEM career aspirations.
 After participating in an Ujima GIRL Camp, campers will have support to organize Ujima GIRL Clubs in their schools to inspire peers and girls in feeder elementary schools, further expanding peer-mentoring and STEM engagement.
-Ujima GIRL/GIRL+ Camps create a self-sustaining mentoring pipeline, as camp participants can return as counselors and mentors.
+Campers will have access to C-STEM math and CS/STEAM curriculum with coding and robotics to be able to excel in math and CS/STEAM subjects academically as shown in C-STEM success stories.
+Ujima GIRL/GIRL+ Camps create a self-sustaining mentoring pipeline and community, as camp participants can return as counselors and mentors.
 The project is a three-year collaborative effort between the UC Davis C-STEM Center, the Umoja Community Education Foundation and its affiliated California community colleges, industry partners, and county offices of education and school districts in California with a large number of Black students.

 Each Ujima site will host one GIRL Camp (20 middle school girls) and one Ujima GIRL+ Camp (20 high school girls).
 Each Ujima GIRL/GIRL+ Camp will have two Black female college student mentors (“Coaches”), and the middle school camp will have two high school mentors (“Assistant Coaches”).
 Over three years, 960 Black middle school girls (GIRL Campers), 960 Black high school girls (GIRL+ Campers), up to 96 Black high school girls (Assistant Coaches), and up to 196 Black community college and university students (Coaches) will participate in the Ujima camps.